mindspore-ai/docs/tutorials/experts/source_en/parallel/data_parallel.md

 ## Operation Practice

-The following is an illustration of data parallel operation using the Ascend single-machine 8-card as an example:
+The following is an illustration of data parallel operation using the Ascend or GPU single-machine 8-card as an example:

 ### Sample Code Description